 The Authority operates as a single fund in a business-like manner.
 Thus, the Authority uses the accrual approach to account for and report financial transactions.
 This means that revenues are recognized as soon as they are earned and expenses are recognized as soon as the liability is incurred, regardless of the timing of related cash inflows and outflows.
-All assets and liabilities that are measurable and probable are included in the financial statements.
+All assets, deferred outflows of resources, deferred inflows of resources, and liabilities that are measurable and probable are included in the financial statements.
 The full acquisition costs of all capital assets are included in the Statement of Net Position and are depreciated over their estimated useful life.
 Consequently, the Authority's accounting practices generally resemble a commercial entity's approach.